Phyllis Jenkins Barrow

 In 1942, she became the first UGA graduate to enlist in the Women's Army Corps.
 At age 21, Phyllis was one of the youngest WAC candidates.
 After she was commissioned a Lieutenant, she was assigned to the Officer Candidate School faculty.
 Her posts included Ft.
 Des Moines in Iowa, Camp Lee in Virginia, Fort Oglethorpe in Tennessee, and the Pentagon in Washington, D.C.
 Her last assignment was as Executive Officer of the European Order of Battle Branch in Army Intelligence at the Pentagon.
 After 3 and 1/2 years in the army, she was discharged as a Captain in the Fall of 1945.

 Following the war and marriage to fellow Athenian James Barrow, Phyllis raised 6 children in Athens, Georgia.
 In 1947, she was one of the re-organizers of the Athens League of Women Voters after World War II.
-In 1947, she was the first woman elected to the formerly all-male Athens Salvation Army Advisory Board, where she served for over 50 years, including a term as the only female Board Chair.
+In 1947, she was the first woman elected to the formerly all-male Athens Salvation Army Advisory Board, where she served for over 50 years, including a term as the first female Board Chair.
 In 1989, she attended the Salvation Army's National Advisory Organization's Conference in London.
 She was also president of the Athens Junior Assembly (now Athens Junior League) in 1954-55 and was instrumental in helping it establish the first blood bank in Athens.

 She was active in the political movements that reshaped American life in the 50s and 60s.
 She was an activist for greater rights for women, and she was an outspoken leader in the movement for equal rights for blacks in the still-segregated South.
 She co-chaired the Athens chapter of H.O.P.E.
 (Help Our Public Education), the statewide organization formed in response to the desegregation crisis of the 60s and ultimately successful in preventing the closure of Georgia's public schools.
 Since the Athens chapter was home to the University of Georgia, hers were among the most successful efforts when the local chapter wrote to the parents of every university student in January 1961 and succeeded in keeping the university open when the General Assembly was threatening to close it.